Shandong: Religion

 The predominant religions in Shandong are Chinese folk religions, Taoist traditions and Chinese Buddhism.
-According to surveys conducted in 2007 and 2009, 25,28% of the population believes in ancestor veneration, while 1.21% of the population identifies as Christian, decreasing from 1.30% in 2004.
+According to surveys conducted in 2007 and 2009, 25.28% of the population believes in ancestor veneration, while 1.21% of the population identifies as Christian, decreasing from 1.30% in 2004.
 The Christians were 1.89% of the province's population in 1949, the largest proportion in China at that time.
 According to a survey of the year 2010, Muslims constitute 0.55% of Shandong's population up from 0.14% in 1949.

 The reports did not give figures for other types of religion; 80.05% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, and folk religious sects.
 Shandong is the province where Confucius was born in the year 551 B.C.

 The most well-known religion and/or philosophy of Shandong is Confucianism.
 Shandong is the birthplace of Confucius and his disciples such as Mencius, Zisi, Zengzi, and Yan Hui.
 Each year thousands of people come to Shandong to visit and learn about Confucius' culture.
 According to Chinese tradition, Confucius was a thinker, political figure, educator, and founder of the Confucianism of Chinese thought.
 His teachings, preserved in the Lunyu or Analects, form the foundation of much of subsequent Chinese speculation on the ideal man's education and comportment, how such an individual should live his life and interact with others, and the forms of society and government in which he should participate.
 Confucius also helped edit The Five Classics (五經), which include Classic of Poetry, Book of Documents, Book of Rites, I Ching, and Spring and Autumn Annals.

 Taoism also has had a significant historical presence in Shandong, a province rich in religious and philosophical traditions.
 During the Han and Tang dynasties, Taoist practices flourished in the province, especially in the sacred Mount Tai, which has long been a center for Taoist pilgrimage and ritual.
 Taoist priests performed ceremonies there to communicate with the heavens and seek blessings for peace and prosperity.
-Numerous Taoist temples, such as the Dai Temple at the foot of Mount Tai.
+There are numerous Taoist temples, such as the Dai Temple at the foot of Mount Tai built during the Song dynasty.
 The coast part is associated with Taoist culture such as master Qiu Chuji and Eight Immortals.

 Due to the presence of Hui people (also called Muslim Han people), there are several mosques in western Shandong.
 The history of Chrisitanity in Shandong began in the 1860s, when Qing government opened Chefoo.
-The most influential churches are Southern Baptist Convention, American Presbyterian Church, BMS World Mission and Society of the Divine Word.
+The most influential churches are affiliated with the Southern Baptist Convention, American Presbyterian Church, BMS World Mission and Society of the Divine Word.
 However, after the communist took power, foreign missionaries and clergies were expelled and the Christian church was suppressed.
 Today there are roughly 1.5 million Christians in Shandong; the exact number is hard to get, because there are a large number of people affiliated to home church.